bradallenfisher/dmd-course-materials/topics/narrative_structure.md

 3. Delivery Media
   -  How will you tell your story so that people can understand and experience it?

+### Freytag's Analysis

+Gustav Freytag (1816 - 1895), a German dramatist and novelist, developed the structure for the way stories are told in ancient Greek and Shakespearean drama.
+This analysis is known as Freytag's analysis, dramatic structure, or Freytag's Pyramid.
+His analysis consisted of dividing a play into the following parts:

+1. exposition
+2. rising action
+3. climax
+4. falling action
+5. dénouement/resolution

+### Aristotle

+Aristotle's framework is comprised of 7 parts

+1. Plot
+2. Character
+3. Theme
+4. Diction
+5. Melody
+6. Decor
+7. Spectacle

 ### Linear Narrative:
 Almost all Hollywood films, Shakespearean plays, and Greek and Roman Mythologies fall into this category.